Wednesday–Friday, April 3–5, 2019

 Despite its contributions to environmentalism, Environmental Humanities frequently has focused on theory independent of application and in terms that are debilitating, such as “catastrophe,” “apocalypse,” “end of history,” “mourning,” “loss.”
 Such terminology, while cautionary, is potentially demotivating, especially to students.
 Also, necessary conversations between scientists and humanists have not been well integrated into the field, and a tension persists between activists and scholars.

-By bringing Environmental Humanities experts into discussion with other scholars, teachers, activists, artists and others, Beyond Despair intends to foster cooperation between these various groups, impact the field of environmental humanities, and launch dialogue that has the potential to change how environmental issues are taught in classrooms across the country.
+By bringing Environmental Humanities experts into discussion with other scholars, teachers, activists, artists and others, Beyond Despair intended to foster cooperation between these various groups, impact the field of environmental humanities, and launch dialogue that has the potential to change how environmental issues are taught in classrooms across the country.

 - Joni Adamson – Director, Environmental Humanities Initiative, Julie Ann Wrigley Global Institute of Sustainability, Arizona State University; NHC Fellow 2018–19